cabforum/code-signing/docs/CSBR.md

 **Lifetime Signing OID:** An optional extended key usage OID (`1.3.6.1.4.1.311.10.3.13`) used by Microsoft Authenticode to limit the lifetime of the code signature to the expiration of the code signing certificate.

-**Non-EV Code Signing Certificate:** Term used to signify requirements that are applicable to Code Signing Certificates which do not have to meet the EV requirements.

 **Notary**: A person whose commission under applicable law includes authority to authenticate the execution of a signature on a document.

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.